Small avalanches hamper final search for Nepal storm survivors

 "Army rescuers dug out the body of an Israeli tourist from snow today," Baburam Bhandari, chief of Nepal's Mustang district, one of the worst hit, told Reuters.

-Nepalese army and private helicopters have brought back survivors from parts of the trail that are more than 5,000 meters high (16,400 feet).
+Nepalese army and private helicopters have brought back survivors from parts of the trail that are more than 5,000 metres high (16,400 feet).

 Soldiers fanned out through some of the most treacherous terrain, where helicopters cannot land, including around the glacial lake of Tilicho, about four days' trek from the main circuit, and the distant villages of Naar and Phu near Tibet.